-The New Moon in Aquarius peaked yesterday no matter where you are on our wonderful planet and it also kick-started the Chinese New Year of the Pig.
-Considering the energies of this time, and as a very wise person once said, “As above, so below”, I thought it timely to give my community (that’s you!) a little something different.
-In astrology, new moons are considered a chance to start afresh and with the New Moon in the sign of Aquarius, the energy of this time is more of a clean slate for us to work with and will perhaps even feel like the first new moon of 2019.
+In astrology, new moons are considered a chance to start afresh and create new beginnings.
 With this in mind, I’m sharing with you some beneficial advice for a healthy pregnancy given to me by a renowned naturopath friend of mine.
 Whether you are already pregnant, thinking about it or know a friend or family member who is embarking on this magical journey, please share these tips and let me know how you get on!

 Healthy Eating Suggestions During Pregnancy

 When pregnant, getting the right nutrients and vitamins is of extreme importance for both the health of your baby and yourself.
 What you put in your tummy will eventually end up in your baby’s too, and certain vitamins and minerals can make a big difference in terms of growth and development.